 +

+The holding patterns are like a race track pattern over the navigation fix.
+The aircraft will turn either left and right 180 degrees [the direction is displayed on a chart] taking a minute to turn and roll out.
+It takes 4 minutes to get around the hold pattern once.
 In order to land safely, air traffic controllers and pilots follow a set procedure.
 Pilots usually fly a standard arrival procedure (STAR) to the Holding pattern.
 In my 40+ year career, London Heathrow (LHR) was an aiport where I had to hold frequently to fit in with the busy early morning traffic.
 The London controllers were consistently briiliant throughouth out my career.
 The best in the world.
 I will use LHR as an example to better explain holding patterns.

 Within the stacks, the aircraft are kept 1,000 vertical feet (305m) apart and at least 7,000ft (2,133m) above the ground.